Gdarthsid/QuITO-Version-1/README.md

 * postProcess.m: contains options for plotting the state-action trajectories
 * main.m: the main/primary file that the user needs to run by specifying the number of steps (consequently h>0) and D>0.

-The IPOPT (Interior Point Optimization) solver is recommended for nonlinear optimization problems and is already available within CasADI.
+To solve any example problem the main.m file need to be executed.
+We recommend the IPOPT (Interior Point Optimization) solver for nonlinear optimization problems and is already available within CasADI.
 For details visit: https://coin-or.github.io/Ipopt

+Same steps need to be followed when the user want to solve their own problems.
+Simply populate the example.m, options.m and postProcess,m files and execute the main.m file by setting the desirable parameters $(N,D)$.

 ---